me-viper/comparer/readme.md

 1. Clone git repository `git clone https://github.com/me-viper/comparer.git`.
 2. Run `run.ps1` from the project root.

+Script will build project, start local server (by default at http://localhost:55603) and navigate your default browser to http://localhost:55603/swagger.

 ### Run unit and integration tests
 * To run tests you need [.NET Core SDK 2.1.4](https://www.microsoft.com/net/download/windows) installed.
 1. Clone git repository `git clone https://github.com/me-viper/comparer.git`.
 2. Run `dotnet test .\tests\Comparer.Tests\` from the project root.

-This will build proeject, start local server (by default at http://localhost:55603) and navigate your default browser to http://localhost:55603/swagger.
 ### Run in Docker
 * To run app in docker container you need to have [Docker](https://store.docker.com/editions/community/docker-ce-desktop-windows) for Windows installed.
 * App configuration for docker uses Linux.
 To run it you need to have your Docker configured to use Linux containers